nderimx/hacker-path/notes.md

 * `$ which <program_name>` finds the binary location
 * `$ id $(whoami)` returns the current user's id and its group ids
 * `$ hexdump -C <file>` shows bytes alongside their string representations when applicable
+* `$ nm <binary>` finds addresses of functions in a program - useful for knowing where to point EIP to get to a desired function location
+#### tricks
+* CTRL+Z pauses a program (puts it in the background), and `$ fg <program_name>` resumes it (puts it back to the foreground)
+* piping a string, with multiple "\n" inbetween, to a program which doesn't take arguments, but reads from standard input during execution, allows you to define the interaction with the program berorehand.
+To illustrate: -y option in many programs, or the yes command does exactly the same, writing constantly: "y\ny\ny\ny\n".
+Useful with setting up containers and automating buffer overlows that require navigation through stdin.
+* `$ cat <file> - | <program>` cat with a dash ( - ) at the end returns standard input to you after doing its job.
+Useful for writing to a hacked shell.

 ## Memory Segmentation
 ### Segments